 Inside the Salem Towne House, holiday season visitors to Old Sturbridge Village have an opportunity to learn about the evolution of the custom of gift giving and to view a dining room filled with old-fashioned holiday foods and confections.
 In this photo, you'll see a patriotic Christmas tree and other holiday decorations, but unless you head to Old Sturbridge Village yourself, you won't hear the sounds of a costumed guide playing Christmas tunes on the piano in the corner.Continue to 6 of 10 below.

 More Holiday Melodies

 Continuing around The Common, we venture next inside the Fitch House, where a flute player in period costume provides a lively musical backdrop of holiday melodies that will put you in the Christmas spirit.Continue to 7 of 10 below.

 Fruitcake, Wassail and Tabletop Trees

 According to research done by Old Sturbridge Village, New Englanders began to mark the Christmas holiday in a tangible way by the 1830s and '40s.
 Inside the Fitch House, costumed guides explain the origins of Christmas traditions such as fruitcake and wassail.
-We learned, as well, about tabletop trees such as the one in this picture.
+You'll learn, as well, about tabletop trees such as the one in this picture.
 The first recorded tabletop tree in New England was one created by a German professor at Cambridge in 1835.
 Tabletop trees were decorated with treats for the children, and once unveiled, were quickly un-decorated.Continue to 8 of 10 below.

 08 of 10